 a) Which point in this text pleased you the most or what struck you the most?
 Why?

-b) Which is the opinion of the people and of Peter on Jesus?
+b) What is the opinion of the people and of Peter on Jesus?
 Why do Peter and the people think in this way?

-c) Which is the relationship between the healing of the blind man, described before (Mk 8, 22-26) and the conversation of Jesus with Peter and the other Disciples?
+c) What is the relationship between the healing of the blind man, described before (Mk 8:22-26) and the conversation of Jesus with Peter and the other Disciples?

-e) What prevents us today from recognizing and assuming the project of Jesus?
+e) What prevents us today from recognizing and assuming the work of Jesus?